u0693875-billprisbrey/Researcher-Turnover-in-Windows/Reports and Analyses/Dimensions-Age-Exploratory-Data-Analysis.md

-**PURPOSE:**  The purpose of this report is to describe aligning the "Dimensions" data set with the target population of PI's and draw conclusions on its utility.
+**PURPOSE:**  The purpose of this report is to conclude on the utility of using an aspect of the "Dimensions" data set by describing the alignment of the "Dimensions" data set with internal principal investigator employee ID numbers, particularly noting alignment for a target population of principal investigators.

 **OBJECTIVES:**